Bayesian network: Definitions and concepts

 Several equivalent definitions of a Bayesian network have been offered.
 For the following, let G = (V,E) be a directed acyclic graph (DAG) and let X = (Xv), v ∈ V be a set of random variables indexed by V.

+Factorization definition

-Factorization definitionX is a Bayesian network with respect to G if its joint probability density function (with respect to a product measure) can be written as a product of the individual density functions, conditional on their parent variables:
+X is a Bayesian network with respect to G if its joint probability density function (with respect to a product measure) can be written as a product of the individual density functions, conditional on their parent variables:

 where pa(v) is the set of parents of v (i.e. those vertices pointing directly to v via a single edge).

 For any set of random variables, the probability of any member of a joint distribution can be calculated from conditional probabilities using the chain rule (given a topological ordering of X) as follows:

 Using the definition above, this can be written as:

 The difference between the two expressions is the conditional independence of the variables from any of their non-descendants, given the values of their parent variables.